rgn216/meetup-insight/README.md

 #My project at Insight Data Engineering : Uncovering meetup.com's social network

-meetup.com is a great social networking portal : after subscribing to meetup groups, each user receives event recommendations and eventually meets like-minded people.
+meetup.com is a great social networking portal : after subscribing to meetup groups, each user receives recommendations for events where he can meet like-minded people.
-How about having a recommender system based on similarities rather than activity preference ?
+How about having a recommender system based on similarities rather than user defined activity preferences ?

 ## Data Pipeline